-I love the lighters texture and flavor of the graham crackers.
-On the bottom layer the graham crackers are in larger pieces and the top is sprinkled with a finer crumb.
+I love the lighter texture and flavor of the graham crackers.
+On the bottom layer, the graham crackers are in larger pieces and the top is sprinkled with a finer crumb.

 Do I need to refrigerate the pudding?

 Yes, the banana pudding should be chilled before serving.
-Banana pudding is a great make-ahead dessert.
+This old-fashioned pudding is a great make-ahead dessert.
 For the best banana flavor refrigerate the pudding overnight.

 Cornstarch is used as a thickener in the pudding.
 You can substitute flour at a 2:1 ratio, 2 tablespoons of flour for 1 tablespoon of cornstarch.